Eppo-exp/eppo-docs/docs/experiment-analysis/creating-experiments.md

 All metrics are defined by their Entity (User, Anonymous visitor, etc.), so only metrics based on the same entity as the experiment will be available here.

-Note that if you can’t find the metric that you are looking for, anyone with the Data Owner role can Create a new one from this screen.
+Note that if you can’t find the metric that you are looking for, anyone with the Data Owner role can create a new one from this screen.

 ![Picking metrics to add](/img/building-experiments/picking_metrics.png)